omarnabih99/On-Demand-Traffic-Lights/README.md

 # On-Demand-Traffic-Lights
-Embedded Systems project based on ATmega32 Microcontroller in Embedded Systems Professional track provided by Udacity and EGYFWD
+Embedded Systems project based on ATmega32 Microcontroller in Embedded Systems Professional track provided by Udacity and egfwd

 • Traffic lights normally consist of three signals, transmitting meaning to drivers and riders through colors and symbols including arrows and bicycles.